 This is also a record because the number of 28 named storms was broken for the first time.
-It was set in the infamous and sad 2005 Atlantic hurricane season when hurricanes Katrina, Rita, and Wilma, as well as many others, claimed nearly 4,000 lives and caused over $ 170 billion (2005) in damage.
+It was set in the infamous and sad 2005 Atlantic hurricane season when hurricanes Katrina, Rita, and Wilma, and many others, claimed nearly 4,000 lives and caused over $ 170 billion (2005) in damage.

-This year’s hurricane season in the Atlantic is extremely active, which is in line with the NOAA forecasts.
+This year’s hurricane season in the Atlantic is extremely active, which aligns with the NOAA forecasts.
 NOOA forecasted, back in August, that we may see 25 named storms.
-Earlier, during May, the NOOA predicted we would have 19 named storms.
+Earlier in May, the NOOA predicted we would have 19 named storms.
 The Atlantic seems to have decided to break all records this year.

 Theta shatters the record from 2005

-In this particular hurricane season, scientists attribute the increased activity to the warmer ocean surface, the pronounced monsoon season in Africa, and the weakened wind shear.
-Weak wind shear means that the atmosphere is less volatile at different altitudes, so there are no huge disturbances in storms’ and hurricanes’ formation process.
+Scientists attribute the increased activity to the warmer ocean surface, the pronounced monsoon season in Africa, and weakened wind shear in this particular hurricane season.
+Weak wind shear means that the atmosphere is less volatile at different altitudes, so there are no huge disturbances in forming storms and hurricanes.

 Louisiana hit over and over again